 In this book of the heart that we guard, you and I,

 you have written something that we must read together.

 As you say, Only when

 These words here also are about

 Not until then.

-Not until then, my dear, dear Davyd, but I have faith we will see each other again, and meanwhile, my love surrounds you on your journey forward -- only love, only love, only love.
+Not until then, my dear, dear Davyd, but someday.
+Only love, only love, only love.